preaction/preaction.me/ssh/talks/chicago-pm-2018/index.markdown

 <h1><code>ssh stage.cpantesters.org</code></h1>
 <h1><code>-R 3000:127.0.0.1:3000</code></h1>
 <aside class="notes">
-We can also do this in reverse to give the remote server access to our local machine using the -R flag.
+We can also do this in reverse to invite the remote server to use our local machine to make connections to 127.0.0.1 port 3000.
 I've never done this, but it might be used to show off code running on your laptop to someone on the server (perhaps they've used -L to set up their own tunnel to see your code).
 </aside></section>

 </section>